bigmlcom/bigmler/docs/index.rst

 Remote Resources
 ----------------
 --source SOURCE             BigML source Id
+--dataset DATASET           BigML dataset Id --datasets PATH             Path to a file containing a dataset Id --model MODEL               BigML model Id
+--models PATH               Path to a file containing model/ids.
+One model per
+                            line (e.g., model/4f824203ce80053)
+--ensemble ENSEMBLE         BigML ensemble Id --ensembles PATH            Path to a file containing ensembles Ids --test-source SOURCE        BigML test source Id (only for remote predictions) --test-dataset DATASET      BigML test dataset Id (only for remote predictions) --source SOURCE             BigML source Id
 --dataset DATASET           BigML dataset Id
---datasets PATH     Path to a file containing a dataset Id --model MODEL       BigML model Id
---remote            Computes predictions remotely --models PATH       Path to a file containing model/ids.
-One model per line
+--remote                    Computes predictions remotely (in batch mode by
-                    (e.g., model/4f824203ce80053)
+                            default)
---model-tag MODEL_TAG   Retrieve models that were tagged with tag
+--no-batch                  Remote predictions are computed individually --model-tag MODEL_TAG       Retrieve models that were tagged with tag --ensemble-tag ENSEMBLE_TAG Retrieve models that were tagged with tag

 Delete Remote Resources
 -----------------------
 --delete                    Starts delete mode
 --ids LIST_OF_IDS           Comma separated list of ids to be deleted --from-file FILE_OF_IDS     Path to a file containing the resources' ids to be
                             deleted
---all-tag TAG       Retrieves resources that were tagged with tag to be deleted --source-tag TAG    Retrieves sources that were tagged with tag to be deleted --dataset-tag TAG   Retrieves datasets that were tagged with tag to be deleted --model-tag TAG     Retrieves models that were tagged with tag to be deleted --prediction-tag TAG   Retrieves predictions that were tagged with tag to be
+--all-tag TAG               Retrieves resources that were tagged with tag to be
                             deleted
---evaluation-tag TAG   Retrieves evaluations that were tagged with tag to be
+--source-tag TAG            Retrieves sources that were tagged with tag to be
                             deleted
+--dataset-tag TAG           Retrieves datasets that were tagged with tag to be
+                            deleted
+--model-tag TAG             Retrieves models that were tagged with tag to be
+                            deleted
+--prediction-tag TAG        Retrieves predictions that were tagged with tag to
+                            be deleted
+--evaluation-tag TAG        Retrieves evaluations that were tagged with tag to
+                            be deleted

 Ensembles
 ---------